NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/US_SimulatorTrainingSystem/README.md

 Back to [Projects List](../../README.md#ProjectsList)

-# New features for an US simulator training system
+# New features for an ultrasound training system

 ## Key Investigators